sahkil12/CTG-Blood-Connect-client/README.md

 - Users can register as blood donors
 - Automatic role update from `user` to `user + isDonor`

+🔹 **NEW**
+- Automated email system using **Nodemailer**
+- Welcome email sent when a user registers
+- Congratulations email sent when a user becomes a donor

+---

 ### 🩸 Donor Management
 - Create donor profile with some details and image
 - Update donor information